What Is a USDA Certified Biobased® Product?

 Further product categories will be added to the federal purchasing list as more information is gathered on said categories.
 Decisions to this effect are handed down by the government and published in the Code of Federal Regulations, among other places.

-Ongoing Goals of the BioPreferred Program
+Ongoing Goals of the USDA BioPreferred Program

-BioPreferred Products: What They Mean for Consumers
+USDA Certified Biobased Products: What They Mean for Consumers

 As the concept of sustainability becomes more popular with the consumer public, the goal of the USDA is to offer an easy way for people to know which products are made in part with sustainable contents.
 With the USDA Certified Biobased Product label — which displays on products made by companies that apply for and gain USDA certification based on sufficient biobased content — consumers are guaranteed of a product’s use of renewable biomass elements.